 The deterministic view sounds more depressing, and as we'll see, believing it has important consequences for how you learn.
 But is it also wrong-headed?

 I think it is.
 While it's undeniable that hereditary and prenatal factors influence our cognitive performance, that's far from the whole story.

 Consider what research suggests about our ability to improve cognitive performance:

 And there is the most obvious point: People develop impressive levels of expertise through hard work and practice.

 So there is good reason to think that we can get smarter.
 What are the practical consequences of embracing this theory of intelligence?

 People who believe that intelligence is malleable are better learners

-Cognitive neuroscientist Jennifer Mangels and her colleagues tested Columbia undergraduates who subscribed to one of beliefs about intelligence (Mangels et al 2006).
+Cognitive neuroscientist Jennifer Mangels and her colleagues tested Columbia undergraduates who subscribed to one of two beliefs about intelligence (Mangels et al 2006).